gergo85/oc-photography/README.md

 # Photography plugin
 Manage your photos and photo equipments easily.
-For now it has got only back-end UI. this is a Back-end plugin only.
+For now it has got only back-end UI.

 ## Main features
 * Managing photos